WE MET BEFORE?

 somebody who's actually able to provide love

 on a consistent basis.
-Narcissists are similarly
+Narcissists are similarly attracted to

 virtually impossible for the Narcissist to accept that his BPD

 lover has no real capacity for love, as during the 'good times,'

 he's felt jubilant, calm and at peace.
 To begin questioning these

 challenges long-held definitions of love, and what it's

 supposed to feel like!
 Attachment difficulties during childhood